cbarkerc/Natural_Language_Processing_Reddit_Posts/README.md

 ### Submission Components

 Two Jupyter Notebooks:
-- **1. Data Extraction**: Uses Python to pull 1,000 reddit posts from the Fox News and MSNBC subreddits.
+- **1. Data Extraction**: Uses Python to pull 1,000 reddit posts from the 'USA' and 'Europe' subreddits.
 - **2. Data Cleaning and EDA**: Uses Python to clean, manipulate, analyze, and visualize the reddit posts.

 Underlying data in CSV form.

-PowerPoint showing use case scenario as well as an overview of findings and analysis.

 README